Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Experiments

+\textbf{3DPAG-Det.} We also evaluate our PAG task with detected proposals.
+Specifically, we evaluate the previous state-of-the-art in Table~\ref{tab:scanrefer}, \ie, BUTD-DETR \cite{jain2022bottom}.
+Although BUTD-DETR utilizes phrase-object alignment scheme during the training, it only aligns the target object due to the lack of annotation.
+During our experiment, it achieves 22.6 $Acc_{PG}@0.5$ score on ScanRefer++ dataset, and gain a boost to \textbf{32.3} with our component.
+It indicates that explicit supervision of phrase-object alignment is necessary for an accurate localization.

-\textbf{Explainability} Fig.~\ref{fig:fig6} shows the 3DPAG prediction examples of our PharseRefer on Nr3D++, which predicts the corresponding object of each phrase (each object is shown with the same color of the phrase).
-We also visualize the corresponding POA maps in each case to show relationships between each token and object, where the horizontal indicates objects in the scene.
+\textbf{Fine-grained Grounding.} Figure~\ref{fig:fig6} shows the 3DPAG prediction on Nr3D++ dataset, which predicts the corresponding object of each phrase (each object is shown with the same color of the phrase).
+Compared with traditional 3DVG, 3DPAG provides fine-grained results which would give inherent cues for explainable VG in the future.